laxsjo/vesc-tool-flake/README.md

 }
 ```

-If you want to build a different version of VESC Tool, you only need to override
+If you want to build a different version of VESC Tool, you can override this
-this flake's `vesc-tool-src` input.
+flake's `vesc-tool-src` input.

-To set it to a specific branch:
+You can either set it to a specific branch/tag:
 ```nix
 {
   vesc-tool-flake = {